-Further, operators offering a dynamic and competitive compilation of 5G use cases must run shorter testing cycles to deliver quicker updates.
+Further, operators offering a dynamic and competitive compilation of 5G Applications must run shorter testing cycles to deliver quicker updates.
 This is best addressed by adopting a cloud-native and micro services-based environment, with DevOps practices used to guarantee the multiple instances of network functions are rapidly and efficiently kept up to speed.

-To overcome the challenges of this dynamic environment, operators are required to set up new processes, capabilities and infrastructure in order to deploy 5G use cases impeccably.
+To overcome the challenges of this dynamic environment, operators are required to set up new processes, capabilities and infrastructure in order to deploy 5G Applications impeccably.
 In my experience, only a handful feel they possess the skill, capability and budget to take this task on by themselves.
 While lots of operators are implementing 5G networks, most would love to incorporate DevOps into the equation.